Detecting positive correlations in a multivariate sample: Introduction

 \subsection{Tests and their risks}

-As usual, a {\sl test} is a binary-valued function $f:\R^{nm} \to \{0,1\}$, with $f(X_1, \dots, X_m)=1$ meaning that the test rejects the null $H_0$ in favor of the particular alternative of interest.
-We measure the performance of a test based on its {\sl worst-case risk} over the model of interest~$\cM$, formally defined by
+As usual, a \textsl{test} is a binary-valued function $f\dvtx \R^{nm} \to \{0,1\}$, with $f(X_1, \dots, X_m)=1$ meaning that the test rejects the null hypothesis $H_0$ in favor of the particular alternative hypothesis of interest.
+We measure the performance of a test based on its \textsl{worst-case risk} over the model of interest $\cM$, formally defined by

-($\PROB_0$ denotes the distribution under the null while $\PROB_M$ denote the distribution under the alternative associated with a particular covariance structure $M$.)
-In our setup, $R^{\rm max}(f)$ depends on $n,m,\rho$, and the class $\cC$ of possible index sets $S$.
+where $\PROB_0$ denotes the distribution under the null hypothesis, while $\PROB_M$ denotes the distribution under the alternative hypothesis associated with a particular covariance structure $M$.
+In our setup, $R^{\max}(f)$ depends on $n,m,\rho$, and the class $\cC$ of possible index sets $S \subset\{1, \ldots, n\}$.
 When all non-zero covariances $\sigma_{i,j}$ are actually equal to the lower bound $\rho$, then $\PROB_M$ is determined by $S$ and, with a slight abuse of notation, we write $\PROB_S$ for $\PROB_M$.
 Clearly,

 and indeed all lower bounds derived in this paper start with this inequality.
-We will derive upper and lower bounds for the {\sl minimax risk},
+We will derive upper and lower bounds for the \textsl{minimax risk},

-where the infimum is taken over all measurable functions $f:\R^{nm} \to \{0,1\}$.
+where the infimum is taken over all measurable functions $f\dvtx \R^{nm} \to\{0,1\}$.

-The lower bounds will be obtained by putting a prior on model $\cC$ and obtaining a lower bound on the corresponding {\sl Bayesian risk} which never exceeds the worst-case risk.
+The lower bounds will be obtained by putting a prior on model $\cC$ and obtaining a lower bound on the corresponding \textsl{Bayesian risk} which never exceeds the worst-case risk.
 In all cases, we draw the set $S$ uniformly at random within the class $\cC$.
 The upper bounds are obtained by studying the performance of specific tests.

 We focus on the case where the dimension $n$ and the sample size $m$ are both large.
-Of course, such asymptotic statements only make sense if we define sequences of integers $m=m_n$, $k=k_n$, $\rho=\rho_n$ and classes $\cC=\cC_n$.
+Of course, such asymptotic statements only make sense if we define sequences of integers $m=m_n$, $k=k_n$, positive reals $\rho=\rho_n$, and classes $\cC=\cC_n$.
 This dependency in $n$ will be left implicit.
-In this asymptotic setting, we say that {\sl reliable} detection is possible (resp. impossible) if $R_*^{\rm max}\to 0$ (resp. $\to 1$) as $n \to \infty$.
-Also we say that a sequence of tests $(f_n)$ is asymptotically powerful (resp. powerless) if $R^{\rm max}(f_n) \to 0$ (resp. $\to 1$).
+In this asymptotic setting, we say that \textsl{reliable} detection is possible (resp. impossible) if $R_*^{\max}\to0$ (resp. $\to1$) as $n \to\infty$.
+Also we say that a sequence of tests $(f_n)$ is asymptotically powerful (resp. powerless) if $R^{\max}(f_n) \to0$ (resp. $\to1$).